Graphon Quantum Filtering Systems: Introduction

-In quantum mechanics, a state is described by an operator in the space of density operators $\mathcal{S}(\mathbb{H})$, which is defined as:
+In quantum mechanics, a state is described by an operator in the space of density operators $\mathcal{S}(\mathbb{H})$, defined as {{ } } An important special case of a quantum state is a pure state (or wavefunction state), which represents a state of maximal knowledge.
+A state $\rho \in \mathcal{S}(\mathbb{H})$ is said to be pure if it can be written as a rank-one projector, i.e., there exists a vector $\psi \in \mathbb{H}$ such that $\rho = \ket{\psi}\bra{\psi}$.

-An important special case of a quantum state is what we call a pure state (or wavefunction state), which represents a state of maximal knowledge.
-A state $\rho \in \mathcal{S}(\mathbb{H})$ is said to be pure if it can be written as a rank-one projector, that is, there exists a vector $\psi \in \mathbb{H}$ such that $\rho = \ket{\psi}\bra{\psi}$.
+Throughout the paper, we use $C$ to denote various constants and $C(p)$ to emphasize dependence on some parameter $p$.
+Their values may change from line to line.